-Browse articles by and about Dr. Gail Dines here.
+Browse articles by and about Dr. Gail Dines below.
 Dines is a widely published scholar and author.
 Her book “Gender, Race and Class in Media” is one of Sage Publications’ top-selling books.
+Her book “Pornland” has been widely read and cited.
 She has published articles in a wide variety of media, including The New York Times, The Boston Globe, The Washington Post, Salon, Huffington Post, The Guardian, The Conversation, CounterPunch, and many others.
 She has also been cited in numerous articles and books.

 - Gender, Race and Class in Media (co-edited with Jean McMahon Humez, Bill Yousman, and Lori Bindig Yousman).
 5th Edition Calif.: Sage Publications.
 2017.